urakubo/lattice_dendrites/docs_src/tut2/label_uniem.rst

 |

-Then, the labeled surface regions are re-converted to filled voxels (22_obtain_from_annotator.py).
-The CreateLabelVolumeFromUniEM class handles this (Line 8).
-The class method 'exec' generates such a volume based on the Python module 'Pymeshfix' that makes surface meshes closed, and re-voxelizes the closed surfaces (Line 9; Figure below).
+The class method 'exec' generates the volume that contains labeled volumes.
+This function is realized by the Python module Pymeshfix that makes closed surface meshes and re-voxelizes the closed surfaces (Line 9; Figure below).
 The label volume is saved in the container 'label volume' of the HDF file 'models/labels_realistic.h5' (Lines 6, 10).

 .. literalinclude:: ../../tutorial/2/22_obtain_from_annotator.py